 Statements included in this annual report concerning plans and objectives of management for future operations or economic performance, or assumptions related thereto, including our financial forecast, contain forward-looking statements.
 In addition, we and our representatives may from time to time make other oral or written statements that are also forward-looking statements.
 Such statements include, in particular, statements about our plans, strategies, business prospects, changes and trends in our business and the markets in which we operate as described in this annual report.
-In some cases, you can identify the forward-looking statements by the use of words such as "may," "could," "should," "expect," "plan," "anticipate," "intend," "forecast," "believe," "estimate," "predict," "propose," "potential," "continue," or the negative of these terms or other comparable terminology.
+In some cases, you can identify the forward-looking statements by the use of words such as "may," "could," "should," "would," "expect," "plan," "anticipate," "intend," "forecast," "believe," "estimate," "predict," "propose," "potential," "continue," or the negative of these terms or other comparable terminology.
 Forward-looking statements appear in a number of places in this annual report.
 These risks and uncertainties include, but are not limited to:

-- future operating or financial results; - pending acquisitions, business strategy and expected capital spending; - operating expenses, availability of crew, number of off-hire days, drydocking requirements and insurance costs; - general market conditions and shipping market trends, including charter rates and factors affecting supply and demand; - our financial condition and liquidity, including our ability to obtain additional financing in the future to fund capital expenditures, acquisitions and other corporate activities; - estimated future capital expenditures needed to preserve our capital base; - our expectations about the receipt of our 11 newbuildings, and the timing of the receipt thereof; - our expectations about the availability of vessels to purchase, the time that it may take to construct new vessels, or the useful lives of our vessels; - our continued ability to enter into long-term, fixed-rate time charters with our customers;

-- changes in governmental rules and regulations or actions taken by regulatory authorities; - potential liability from future litigation; - our expectations relating to the payment of dividends; and - other factors discussed in Item 3-Risk Factors of this annual report.
+- future operating or financial results; - pending acquisitions, business strategy and expected capital spending; - operating expenses, availability of crew, number of off-hire days, drydocking requirements and insurance costs; - general market conditions and shipping market trends, including charter rates and factors affecting supply and demand; - our financial condition and liquidity, including our ability to obtain additional financing in the future to fund capital expenditures, acquisitions and other corporate activities; - estimated future capital expenditures needed to preserve our capital base; - · our expectations about the receipt of our eight newbuildings, and the timing of the receipt thereof; - our expectations about the availability of vessels to purchase, the time that it may take to construct new vessels, or the useful lives of our vessels; - our continued ability to enter into long-term, fixed-rate time charters with our customers; - changes in governmental rules and regulations or actions taken by regulatory authorities; - potential liability from future litigation; - our expectations relating to the payment of dividends; - our expectation that in 2016 we will begin providing in-house technical management for one or more vessels in our fleet; - other factors discussed in Item 3-Risk Factors of this annual report.